 - This can serve 2 people as a side dish or 1 person for the main course.

-- You can substitute 1 tsp of your preferred powdered sweetener for the sugar-free maple syrup if you prefer.
+- You can substitute 1 teaspoon of your preferred powdered sweetener for the sugar-free maple syrup if you prefer.